 1987 - Margaret Marshall, a Penguin Bookshop staff member, bought the bookshop from the Allens.
 Marshall, with the help of her well-read staff and her cat O'Henry, served Sewickley booklovers for 20 years.

 2007 - Marshall put the business and property up for sale in 2007.
 Janet and Bud McDanel purchased the Penguin Bookshop and invested their resources and passion into operating the bookstore for 6 years.

 2014 - The McDanels sold the business to local resident Susan Hans O'Connor.
-O'Connor reopened the Penguin Bookshop in a fully renovated space at 417 1/2 Beaver St. She hopes the Penguin will serve the Sewickley community for many years to come.
+O'Connor reopened the Penguin Bookshop in a fully renovated space at 417 Beaver St. She hopes the Penguin will continue serving the Sewickley community for many years to come.